-- 8. The UC Regents had a duty to its students and other patients using its services to ensure that physicians employed by or affiliated with it, such as Dr. Heaps, used their positions consistent with the standard of care and did not abuse and harass patients.
-The UC Regents' abrogated this duty.
+- 11. The UC Regents had a duty to its students and other patients using its services to ensure that physicians employed by or affiliated with it, such as Dr. Heaps, used their positions consistent with the standard of care and did not abuse and harass patients.
+The UC Regents abrogated this duty.
 The UC Regents violated its students' and patients' trust by knowingly exposing them to Dr. Heaps during medical treatments, knowing that inappropriate physical contact and other harassment would occur.
-On information and belief, the UC Regents actively and deliberately concealed Dr. Heaps' sexual abuse for years, continuing to grant Dr. Heaps unfettered access to female patients in order to protect UCLA's reputation and financial coffers. - 9.
+On information and belief, the UC Regents actively and deliberately concealed Dr. Heaps' sexual abuse for years, continuing to grant Dr. Heaps unfettered access to female patients in order to protect UCLA's reputation and financial coffers. - 12.
 On information and belief, in or about late June 2018, Dr. Heaps was forced to resign.
 UCLA, however, again chose to protect itself and Dr. Heaps and keep this incident (and others known to it) under wraps.
-In or about mid-June 2018, UCLA sent a letter to patients of Dr. Heaps, stating that "it is with mixed emotions" that UCLA announces Dr. Heaps' "retirement."
-UCLA then continued to feature Dr. Heaps on the webpages of UCLA Health and of the David Geffen School of Medicine for nearly a year following, allowing Dr. Heaps and UCLA to save face in the community, a community unwittingly exposed to a sexual predator by Defendants. - 10.
-Every woman should-of course-at all times be protected from sexual assault and harassment; to be clear, however, Plaintiff Doe is not one of Dr. Heaps' powerful Hollywood patients.
-She is a married mother of four young children. - 11.
-Dr. Heaps' actions and the inaction of the UC Regents and its employees (both before and after Plaintiff's horrific encounter with Dr. Heaps as described herein), have caused Plaintiff Doe tremendous and lasting harm, including feelings of fear and powerlessness, symptoms of post-traumatic stress disorder, and other physical and emotional manifestations of the severe emotional distress that she has suffered.

-12. Dr. Heaps has now been arrested and charged with three felony counts, including in connection with alleged sexual battery of Plaintiff Doe and another of his patients.
+In or about mid-June 2018, UCLA sent a letter to patients of Dr. Heaps, stating that "it is with mixed emotions" that UCLA announces Dr. Heaps "retirement."
+UCLA then continued to feature Dr. Heaps on the webpages of UCLA Health and of the David Geffen School of Medicine for nearly a year following, allowing Dr. Heaps and UCLA to save face in the community, a community unwittingly exposed to a sexual predator by Defendants. - 13.
+Dr. Heaps' actions and the inaction of the UC Regents and its employees (both before and after Plaintiff's horrific encounters with Dr. Heaps as described herein), have caused Plaintiff Doe 18 tremendous and lasting harm, including feelings of fear and powerlessness, symptoms of post-traumatic stress disorder, and other physical and emotional manifestations of the severe emotional distress that she has suffered. - 14.
+Dr. Heaps has now been arrested and charged with multiple felony counts, including in connection with alleged sexual battery of his patients.
 When Dr. Heaps was arrested, and publicity with regard to his misconduct was all but inevitable, the UC Regents changed course, then issuing a public statement contending that Dr. Heaps was "terminated" and that UCLA has purportedly taken corrective action.
 This communication was circulated to the UCLA "Campus Community" by the UCLA Chancellor and Vice Chancellor, UCLA Health Services.
-This is a far cry from the previous communication to patients announcing Dr. Heaps' "retirement," a communication that failed to alert the community to his misconduct or offer any assistance or support to Plaintiff Doe or other victims.
+This is a far cry from the previous communication to patients announcing Dr. Heaps' "retirement," a communication that failed to alert the community to his misconduct or offer any assistance or support to Plaintiff Doe 18 or other victims.